-The national average age of individuals reporting MA as their primary drug of use was 28 years.
-Average age ranged between 23 and 33 years (Table 4).
-Consistent with preceding reporting periods, older users were mainly represented in the WC (mean age: 33 years).
-The EC reported the youngest individuals admitted for MA use (mean age: 23 years).
-Nationally, males (80%) represented the group with the highest rates for MA admissions compared to females (20%); this trend has been sustained for the last few reporting periods.
-Males were also in the majority for MA admissions regionally, ranging from 65% in the WC to 90% in KZN.
-The WC had the highest proportion of females admitted for MA use (35%) compared to other regions.
+- females (17%); this trend has been sustained for the last few reporting periods.
+Males were also in the majority for MA admissions regionally, ranging from 63% in the WC to 93% in the EC.
+The WC had the highest proportion of females admitted for MA use compared to other regions, increasing from 35% in 2022b to 37% in 2023a. - National rates for MA route of administration showed that the majority of individuals smoked the substance (94%).
+When rates were compared across regions, a similar profile emerged with MA mostly being smoked, ranging from 77% (KZN) to 99% (WC).
+Most individuals admitted for MA use reported daily use (63%), remaining stable over the last few reporting periods.
+The highest proportions for MA use as a primary or secondary substance was found for the WC (47%) (Figure 6).
+This was followed by GT (34%) and the EC (32%)

-National rates for MA route of administration showed that the majority of individuals smoked the substance (93%).
-When rates were compared across regions, a similar profile emerged with MA mostly being smoked, ranging from 68% (KZN) to 100% (EC).
-The majority of individuals admitted for MA use reported daily use (64%), remaining stable over the last few reporting periods.
-The highest proportions for MA use as a primary and secondary substance were found for the WC (49%), followed by GT (36%) and the EC (34%).
-The most notable increase was seen when MA was used as a primary and secondary substance in the WC, increasing from 46% (2022a) to 60% (2022b) (Figure 6).
-FIGURE 6: TREATMENT DEMAND TRENDS: METHAMPHETAMINE AS PRIMARY AND SECONDARY SUBSTANCE OF USE, WC (%)
+FIGURE 6: TREATMENT DEMAND TRENDS: METHAMPHETAMINE AS PRIMARY OR SECONDARY SUBSTANCE OF USE, WC (%)

-Among persons aged 18 years and younger, 10% reported MA as their primary substance of use, decreasing from 14% in the previous review period.
-MA was indicated as a primary and secondary substance of use among 18% of persons 18 years and younger.
-Consistent with the last two (2) periods, the EC region accounted for the highest number of persons 18 years and younger (47%) reporting MA as a primary and secondary drug of use, followed by the CR (44%), and GT (27%).
+Among persons aged 18 years and younger, 6% reported MA as their primary substance of use.
+MA was indicated as a primary or secondary substance of use among 31% of persons 18 years and younger (increasing from 24% in 2022b).
+The EC region accounted for the highest number of persons 18 years and younger (15%) reporting MA as a primary substance of use, decreasing by 25-percentage points from 2022b.
+MA use among individuals ≤18 years was not reported in KZN.

 Nationally, 4% of individuals reported CAT/KHAT as their primary substance of use at the time of admission.
 Compared to other regions, GT reported the highest proportions for CAT/KHAT-related admissions (6%).
-Rates for CAT/KHAT as primary and secondary drug of use varied from <1% (KZN and WC) to 11% (GT).
+Rates for CAT/KHAT as primary or secondary drug of use varied from 1% (WC) to 10% (GT).
 CAT/KHAT use remained relatively low across regions.